 - All users appreciated the layout and simple process

-- Users provided helpful feedback regarding design choices, interface improvements, and ideas for new features (shown below)
+- Users provided helpful feedback regarding design choices, interface improvements, and ideas for new features (shown in Affinity Map below)

 With the notes of my observations and feedback from user testing I created an affinity map in Miro to easily visualize suggestions and feedback.
 There were a handful of great comments that helped to directly inform my decisions for the final revision.
 There were also many smart ideas for additional app features that were out of the scope of this project, but interesting and helpful nonetheless.

-After a number of fixes, including a logo/graphics redesign and an iteration of final polishing, I was happy with what I ended up with, though I could not fix everything (more on that below).
+After a number of fixes and an iteration of final polishing, I was happy with what I ended up with, though I could not fix everything (more on that below).
 The Figma prototype is embedded on the right.

 (The prototype was designed to assume a user is booking a video appointment for depression and anxiety with the first available therapist on 12/9/21 at 6 pm.)